 - Qualcomm Flash Image Loader v126.96.36.199

 - Qualcomm Flash Image Loader v220.127.116.11

 The later the version of QFIL—signified by the higher version numbers—the better the chance of compatibility with your device as the newer versions of these flashing tools will work for more versions of Android, more Android versions, and may even contain some bug fixes along the way, too.

 Take Into Account

-Back Up Data: You should always back up your data before you begin flashing new firmware files to your smartphone or tablet.
-All of your pictures, music, videos, documents, etc. should be still on your device after you have updated the firmware, but you may need to restore the contacts and applications from a backup.
+- Back Up Data.
+You should always back up your data before you begin flashing new firmware files to your smartphone or tablet.
+All your pictures, music, videos, documents, etc. should be still on your device after you have updated the firmware, but you may need to restore the contacts and applications from a backup.